Les Hanois Lighthouse: Construction

 In July 1858 Trinity House inspected the rocks to determine which was practical.
 A local pilot advised using Le Bisseau rocks as it could be landed on in most sea conditions whereas La Mauve rocks were in a better location.
 The cost of construction, measured by the number of days it was possible to access the rocks, decided the issue with Le Bisseau chosen.

 The design required the light to be 100 ft above high water.
 A width of 32.6 ft at the base, 17 ft at the waist and 20.5 ft at the light.
-This dictated 24,542 cu ft of masonry would be needed, weighing 2,500 tonnes.
+This dictated 24,542 cuft of masonry would be needed, weighing 2,500 LT.
 A circular staircase would serve six rooms, one on each level.

 The tapered granite tower, painted white, is notable in terms of novel lighthouse engineering because it was the first to be built with all the stones dovetailed together, locking each stone with the vertically and horizontally adjacent stones, thereby making the construction a single solid mass.
 The cement mortar in the joints formed between stone faces locks the dovetails so that the stones cannot be separated without being broken.
 This method, used for the first time at the Hanois Lighthouse, became the pattern adopted for subsequent lighthouses built on sea rocks.